Sickle Cell Disease

 Living with sickle cell disease

 SCD is an ongoing (chronic) condition.
-You may not be able to fully prevent the complications of this disease.
-But living a healthy lifestyle can reduce some of the problems.
+You may not be able to fully prevent the complications of this disease but living a healthy lifestyle may reduce some of the problems.
 This includes doing things such as:

 Eating a healthy diet with lots of fruits, vegetables, whole grains, and protein